IGSN/igsn-registry-mvp/README.md

 # pytest output follows...
 ```

 There's a few doctests for simple functions, and then most tests live in the `tests` folder.
+You can get coverage metrics by going to `./tests/reports/coverage.html/index.html`.

 ### Deploy